lgoodridge/django-uniauth/README.md

 ## User Migration

-If you wish to use UniAuth with a project that already has users, a `UserProfile` (and, if applicable, `LinkedEmail` or `InstitutionAccount`) will need to be created for each existing user.
+If you wish to use Uniauth with a project that already has users, a `UserProfile` (and, if applicable, `LinkedEmail` or `InstitutionAccount`) will need to be created for each existing user.
 You may use one of the provided commands to assist with this, provided your project meets one of the following conditions:

  - If you were previously using CAS for authentication, and the username for each user matches the CAS ID (as would be the case if you were using a package like [django-cas-ng](https://github.com/mingchen/django-cas-ng)), you should first [add an Institution](https://github.com/lgoodridge/django-uniauth#commands) for the CAS server you were using, then use the `migrate_cas` command with the slug of the created Institution to peform the migration.
 A `UserProfile` and `InstitutionAccount` will be created for all users.
+The usernames of all Users will also be changed to conform to Uniauth's expectations (to `cas-<institution_slug>-<original_username>`).
+To get the original username (without the CAS institution prefix), use the `get_display_id` method provided by the `UserProfile` model.
  - If you were previously using custom user authentication (as in, Users would sign up with a username / email address and password), you may use the `migrate_custom` command to migrate the users.
 A `UserProfile` will be created for each migrated user, and a verified `LinkedEmail` will also be created for all users with a non-blank `email` field.
 Note that any users lacking a username / email or password will not be migrated.
 Also note that if the `LinkedEmailBackend` is used, users that don't have a `LinkedEmail` created will not be able to log in until one is linked.

 If your project does not fit either of these conditions, you will need to manually migrate the users as appropiate.
 Please create a `UserProfile` for each user, and `LinkedEmails` or `InstitutionAccounts` as appropiate.